rajeswarivmarimuthu/Payroll/README.md

 The UI is designed to be responsive to different device display widths and have a clean, modern, and minimal appearance.

 Source code is provided publicly on GitHub and meets quality coding standards.
-The application is deployed to GitHub Pages: [Marvel Character Finder]().

 ## Tech Stack
 * HTML